 - Nightmares begin at the same time that you start a new medication

 To help your doctor understand how nightmares are affecting you, you can keep a sleep diary that tracks your total sleep and sleep disruptions, including nightmares.

 Infrequent nightmares don’t normally need any treatment, but both psychotherapy and medications can help people who have nightmare disorder.
 By reducing nightmares, treatments can promote better sleep and overall health.

 Treatment for nightmares should always be overseen by a health professional who can identify the most appropriate therapy based on a patient’s overall health and the underlying cause of their nightmares.

 Many psychotherapies for nightmares involve a combination of methods.
-Examples include CBT-I, Sleep Dynamic Therapy and Exposure, Relaxation, and Rescripting Therapy (ERRT).
+Examples include cognitive-behavioral therapy for insomnia (CBT-I), Sleep Dynamic Therapy and Exposure, Relaxation, and Rescripting Therapy (ERRT) .
 Mental health professionals can tailor talk therapy for nightmares to fit a patient, including, when appropriate, account for a coexisting mental health disorder.

 Several types of prescription medications may be used to treat nightmare disorder.
 Most often, these are medications that affect the nervous system such as anti-anxiety, antidepressant, or antipsychotic drugs.
 Different medications may be used for people who have nightmares associated with PTSD.

 Medications benefit some patients, but they can also come with side effects.
 For that reason, it is important to talk with a doctor who can describe the potential benefits and downsides of prescription drugs for nightmare disorder.

 How To Help Stop Nightmares and Get Better Sleep